Published: Mar 21, 2012

 From the iterations comes a shared understanding of what the team is trying to do.
 When things get intense in the later stages of the project, this shared understanding will prevent debates and speed decision making, resulting in a better design, faster.
 After all, creating great designs quickly was why we've made the shift to Agile in the first place, right?

-If you're looking for more on tying UX design and your Agile process together, then you're going to want to join us on September 18, when Aviva Rosenstein presents our next virtual seminar, Making UX Work with Agile Scrum Teams.
+If you're looking for more on tying UX design and your Agile process together, check out Aviva Rosenstein’s virtual seminar, Making UX Work with Agile Scrum Teams.

 Jared M. Spool is the founder of User Interface Engineering.
 He spends his time working with the research teams at the company and helps clients understand how to solve their design problems.
 You can follow Jared on Twitter @jmspool.